cloudflare/cloudflare-docs/content/pages/framework-guides/remix.md

 ### Using a binding in your Remix application

-If you have created a KV namespace binding called `PRODUCTS_KV`, you will access it in your Remix application by first importing the `LoaderFunction` from `@remix-run/cloudflare-pages`.
-The `LoaderFunction` allows you to access data from different points in your Remix application.
+If you have created a KV namespace binding called `PRODUCTS_KV`, you can access its data in a [Remix `loader` function](https://remix.run/docs/en/v1/guides/data-loading#cloudflare-kv).

 The following code block shows an example of accessing a KV namespace in Remix.